ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}

-    To learn about the core concepts of OpenShift, refer this [link](https://docs.openshift.com/container-platform/3.11/architecture/core_concepts/index.html)
+    To learn about the core concepts of {{site.data.keyword.openshiftshort}}, refer this [link](https://docs.openshift.com/container-platform/3.11/architecture/core_concepts/index.html)
     {:tip}

 1. To check the builder Docker image creation and pushing to the {{site.data.keyword.registryshort_notm}}, run the below command